 The submitted Site Plan indicates that the proposed sidewalk along Medical Center Drive is parallel to and abutting the curb in accordance with the above standards (see Exhibit 4).
 Due to the location of the existing gas easement, curb line, and condition of the existing street trees along 23rd Street, the applicant is proposing an alternate location for the proposed sidewalk.
-The proposed design retains the existing curb location, provides a 5-ft. planter strip with new street trees, and installs a 5-ft. sidewalk that is partially located within an easement along 23rd Street.
+The proposed design retains the existing curb location, provides an 8-ft. planter strip with new street trees if approved by the City's Urban Forester, and installs a 5-ft. sidewalk within an easement along 23rd Street.
 As required, the applicant has also addressed Salem Administrative Rule 109-500 Section 2.4 standards for the proposed street tree removal in the narrative provided below.